 You’re referred to very often as one of the founding fathers of video games.
 What are your thoughts on that?

-I watched your presentation that you gave at Google, where you talked about the importance of procreation.
+I watched the presentation that you gave at Google, where you talked about the importance of procreation.
 Tell me about that.

 You founded Chuck E. Cheese.
 Tell me about that experience.